matzipan/envoyer/README.md

 ### How to setup.

-You will first need to clone the MailCore 2 library in the same directory you cloned the Envoyer repository.
+The repository includes the Mailcore 2 as a git submodule.
+Therefore, you will need to pass `--recursive` to git when you clone Envoyer.

 To build Envoyer, run the following commands:
 ```